Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Inspect the parameter traces.
 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?

 - The burn in looks sufficient.
+Many samples didn't seem to need the burn in; it didn't differ much from the rest of the trace.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

 - The runs did converge.
-The posterior distributions overlap closely and the trees had very similar topologies, though they disagreed on deeper nodes of the trees.
+The posterior distributions overlap closely and the trees had very similar topologies, though they disagreed on the placement of deeper nodes.

 ## GTR analysis